php-fig/fig-standards/proposed/psr-cache.md

 basic operations described in either the `DriverInterface` or in `BatchDriverInterface` which extends the first one.

-It is the cache proxy MUST serialize the information in the right way if the driver doesn't support for serialization.
+It is the cache proxy that MUST serialize the information in the right way if the driver doesn't support for serialization.

 When saving the cache item the driver SHOULD perform the save operation only but other operations MAY be done such as logging / profiling.
 Other operation